Social Media GuideOverview

 It’s not necessary to assign a specific staff member to social media, but one may be helpful if you are attempting to build a strong social media presence.
 Many departments have student assistants who work with a supervisor to maintain their platforms (See Maintenance).

 Not ready to launch your own social media site?

-The Office of Public Affairs and Publications can help by posting your messages on our social media sites.
+Public Affairs and Publications can help by posting your messages on the University's social media sites.

 Check out successful social media accounts from CSU, Chico and other universities or programs similar to your own.
 Note the frequency of their updates and the kinds of content they post.
 A little research can help you develop goals or strategies for an effective social media presence.

 Remember that it is most important to be where your audience is, rather than try to be on all of the platforms, so ask your desired audience where they are and where it makes sense for you to be.

 If you are not familiar with social media, take some time to try out the platforms personally.
 The knowledge you can gain from simply using Facebook, for example, far exceeds anything you can read in a guide such as this.